kkew3/care/README.md

 ### Optional

 * [magic](https://pypi.python.org/pypi/python-magic/), used to get the archive type.
-Without `magic` module, the utility guess archive type according to its filename, which can be of limited functionality under some circumstances.
+Without `magic` module, the utility guesses archive type according to its filename, which can be of limited functionality under some circumstances.

 ### Should be part of Python 3 standard library